-Secretariat promotes statistics that measure progress by counting the number of tariff lines that have been partially or fully liberalised, not on the share of intra-ASEAN trade that is conducted over the preferential tariff.
+The second piece of evidence is that almost no trade took advantage of AFTA's preferential (discriminatory) tariff rates.
+This is not widely recognized because the ASEAN Secretariat promotes statistics that measure progress by counting the number of tariff lines that have been partially or fully liberalized, not on the share of intra-ASEAN trade that is conducted over the preferential tariff.
 As we shall see, almost no one uses AFTA preferences.

-Information from the late 1990s shows that the AFTA preferences were not being used; see Figure 5.
-Overall less than 3% of the intra-ASEAN trade benefited from AFTA's preferences.
-Getting the preferential tariff rate requires the importer to prove that the good actually originated in ASEAN (to avoid tariff fraud whereby goods from third nations are transhipped through an ASEAN country to gain preferential access).
-In AFTA this requires "Form D." As it turns out, the vast majority of traders found it more advantageous to either pay the MFN applied rate (and thus avoid the administrative cost and delay of Form D) or to take advantage of other schemes such as duty drawback programmes or duty-free treatment in export processing zones.
+Information from the late 1990s shows that AFTA preferences were not being used (Figure 4).
+Overall, less than 3% of intra-ASEAN trade benefited from AFTA's preferences.
+Getting the preferential tariff rate requires the importer to prove that the good actually originated in ASEAN (to avoid tariff fraud, whereby goods from third nations are transshipped through an ASEAN country to gain preferential access).
+In AFTA this requires "Form D." As it turns out, the vast majority of traders found it more advantageous either to pay the MFN applied rate (and thus avoid the administrative cost and delay of Form D) or to take advantage of other schemes such as duty drawback programs or duty-free treatment in export processing zones.

-Figures for 2002 are not much better according to JETRO (2003).
-That paper reports that only 11.2% of Thailand's imports from AFTA took advantage of AFTA the Common Effective Preferential Tariff (CEPT).
+Figures for 2002 are not much better: according to JETRO (2003) only 11.2% of Thailand's imports from AFTA took advantage of AFTA's Common Effective Preferential Tariff (CEPT).
 Malaysia's data suggest that just 4.1% of its exports to AFTA enjoyed the CEPT preference.
-By comparison, utilization rates below 50% are considered very low for European FTAs (Augier Gasiorek and Lai Tong 2005).
+By comparison, utilization rates below 50% are considered very low for European FTAs (Augier and Tong, 2005).